johnosbb/Automation/README.md

 # Automation

-Principaly a wiki of technical issues related to Home Automation
+Principaly a wiki of technologies related to Home Automation that I have evaluated